 Hobbies or things I like?

-My life tends to be centered around my 4 likes:: reading, writing, bicycling, and playing videogames.
-Although, I think reading and writing are my favorite activities.
+My life tends to be centered around my 4 likes: reading, writing, bicycling, and playing videogames.
+Although, I think reading and writing are my two top favorites.

-With that said, I would like to clarify that I know for a fact that I AM DEFINITELY NOT the best writer in the world.
-Not a single person can be the best writer, because opinions and points of view are always differing or changing.
+With that said, I’d like to clarify that I know for a fact that I’m DEFINITELY NOT the best writer in the world.
+No single person can be the best writer because opinions and points of view are always differing or changing.

 The books I’ve been writing recently are autobiographical.
 I’ve sent 2 to the copyright office already, but I’m sure you know how difficult publishing a book is.
 I’m also working on a science fiction book.
 I’ve been working on that since I was in my teens.
 It’s a shame I can’t get access to those few chapters saved in my 3.5” floppy disk (if you’re young, a 3.5” floppy looks like the “save” symbol).

 I like all words, even profanity.
 My great grandmother taught me every 4-letter word I know, and I’ll use them if a particular subject or story can be livened with the occasional spicy word.

 There are two things I strongly dislike equally: canned asparagus and talking.